 They are included in the ticket price and aren’t just for show because you will get wet — even with the rain ponchos on my shoes were totally soaked and I couldn’t see a thing through my glasses they were so fogged up and covered with water!
 In fact, I could start to feel the mist on my face even as we were waiting in line for our tickets.

 “OMG!
 It’s so LOUD and I’m absolutely soaked!” — Quote by Calculated Traveller Martin

 Is it perhaps that you don’t like to see beautiful, majestic wonders of the world with your own eyes?

-Avert your eyes when playing this video if you don’t wish to see scenes of the beauty and power of Niagara Falls.
+Avert your eyes when playing this Maid of the Mist video if you don’t wish to see scenes of the beauty and power of Niagara Falls.

 “Being up-close to the falls is as riveting as it is majestic.
-The thundering unleashed power of water in front of your eyes just can’t be experienced anywhere else.” — Quote by Will of Going Awesome Places
+The thundering unleashed power of water in front of your eyes just can’t be experienced anywhere else except on a Maid of the Mist boat ride.” — Quote by Will of Going Awesome Places

 Is it perhaps that you already have the perfect goofy photo for the Family Christmas Calendar?